cwchentw/clibs/README.md

 ## What is clibs anyway?

-**clibs** are common utilities (types, macros, functions) used across C programs.
+**clibs** are common utilities (types, typedefs, macros, functions) used across C programs.
 They are mostly domain neutral, able to be applied to various situations.

 ## System Requirements